Civil engineer: Scandinavia

-In Norway, the title "Sivilingeniør" is no longer issued after 2007, and has been replaced with "Master i teknologi".
-In the English translation of the diploma, the title will be "Master of Science", since "Master of Technology" is not an established title in the English-speaking world.
-The extra overlapping year of studies have also been abolished with this change to make Norwegian degrees more equal to their international counterparts.

 Spain

 In Spain, a civil engineering degree can be obtained after four years of study in the various branches of mathematics, physics, mechanics, etc. The earned degree is called Grado en Ingeniería Civil.
 Further studies at a graduate school include master's and doctoral degrees.

 Before the current situation, that is, before the implementation of Bologna Process in 2010, a degree in civil engineering in Spain could be obtained after three to six years of study and was divided into two main degrees.

 In the first case, the earned degree was called Ingeniero Técnico de Obras Públicas (ITOP), literally translated as "Public Works Engineer" obtained after three years of study and equivalent to a Bachelor of Civil Engineering.

 In the second case, the academic degree was called Ingeniero de Caminos, Canales y Puertos (often shortened to Ingeniero de Caminos or ICCP), that literally means "Highways, Canals and Harbors Engineer", though civil engineers in Spain practice in the same fields as civil engineers do elsewhere.
 This degree is equivalent to a Master of Civil Engineering and is obtained after five or six years of study depending on the school granting the title.

 The first Spanish Civil Engineering School was the Escuela Especial de Ingenieros de Caminos y Canales (now called Escuela Técnica Superior de Ingenieros de Caminos, Canales y Puertos), established in 1802 in Madrid, followed by the Escuela Especial de Ayudantes de Obras Públicas (now called Escuela Universitaria de Ingeniería Técnica de Obras Públicas de la Universidad Politécnica de Madrid), founded in 1854 in Madrid.
 Both schools now belong to the Technical University of Madrid.

 In Spain, a civil engineer has the technical and legal ability to design projects of any branch, so any Spanish civil engineer can oversee projects about structures, buildings (except residential structures which are reserved for architects), foundations, hydraulics, the environment, transportation, urbanism, etc. Mechanical and Electrical engineering tasks are included under the Industrial engineering degree.